mvreisg/gamebase-backend/README.md

 ### Creating the `DATABASE` *(if it does not exist!)*.

-`Phinx` does not creates databases, so you must create it yourself by running the `create_database_[insert your database here].php` configuration file or by manually run the `CREATE DATABASE gamebase;` SQL query on your Database Management System.
-A MariaDB implementation of the configuration already exists as an example (located in `./config` folder on the root folder of this project).
+`Phinx` does not create databases, so you must create it manually by running the `create_database_[insert your database here].php` configuration file or by executing the `CREATE DATABASE gamebase;` SQL query in your database management system.

+A MariaDB implementation is already provided as an example in the `./config` directory.

 ### Starting the application

-Run
+Run:

 ```
 docker compose --env-file ./.env.{environment}.{machine} up --build
 ```

-Make sure all the containers were successfully initiated, then access the `gamebase-backend-php` container `bash` and execute:
+Make sure all containers start successfully, then access the `gamebase-backend-php` container `bash` and run:

 ```
 composer phinx migrate
 ```

-to run the database migrations, and:
+to run database migrations, and:

 ```
 composer phinx seed:run
 ```

-to insert the root user to the database.
-The root username and password are specified in `REPOSITORY_ROOT_USERNAME` and `REPOSITORY_ROOT_PASSWORD` `.env.{environment}.{machine}` file.
+to insert the root user into the database.
+The root credentials are defined in `REPOSITORY_ROOT_USERNAME` and `REPOSITORY_ROOT_PASSWORD` inside the `.env.{environment}.{machine}` file.

-## Commands (to be used with Composer)
+## Commands (via Composer)

-All the commands can be edited in the `composer.json` file on the project root folder.
+All commands can be configured in `composer.json`.

-All formatting operations follows the PSR-12 patterns designed by [PHP-FIG](https://www.php-fig.org/psr/).
+All formatting operations follow the PSR-12 standard defined by [PHP-FIG](https://www.php-fig.org/psr/).

 `composer lint:fix`
-Tries to fix the code errors using *php-cs-fixer*.
+Attempts to fix code issues using *php-cs-fixer*.

 `composer format`
-Outputs the formatting errors based on PSR-12 pattern using *phpcs*.
+Displays formatting issues based on PSR-12 using *phpcs*.

 `composer format:fix`
-Tries to fix the formatting errors based on PSR-12 pattern using *phpcbf*.
+Attempts to fix formatting issues based on PSR-12 using *phpcbf*.

 `composer phpunit:test`
-Runs the *PHPUnit* executable, allowing commands like `phpunit:test:all` to run all the unitary tests.
+Runs *PHPUnit*.
+Allows commands like `phpunit:test:all` to run all the unit tests.

 `composer phinx`
-Runs the *Phinx* executable, allowing commands like `phinx migrate` and `phinx seed:run`.
+Runs *Phinx*.
+Allows commands like `phinx migrate` and `phinx seed:run`.